-EpiPen is just one of the brand names of devices known generically as injectable epinephrine.
-This medication acts on the whole body to shut down the allergic response.
+EpiPen is just one of the brand names of devices known generically as Epinephrine Auto-Injectors.
+This medication acts on the whole body to block the progression of the allergic response.
 It constricts the blood vessels, leading to increased blood pressure, and decreased swelling.
 This allows the muscles around the airways to relax, causing the lungs to open.
 Epinephrine also prevents the release of more allergic chemicals, which stops the progression of the allergic response.

 Epinephrine is the only medication that works on the entire body, multi-system, multi-organ, for anaphylaxis, which is why it is the only drug recommended.